craigargh/cfg-python/lesson_plans/session_1.md

 ## Recap & Closing
 How can you get the learners to articulate what they learned today, celebrate what they achieved and inform them what they need to do as homework?

-Recap questions:
-- If I wanted to write a program that I will run multiple times, should I use the Python console or a Python file?
-- What are the three data types that we learned about today?
--

 ## Homework Tasks